-A Patient’s Guide to Biceps Tendon Tears at the Elbow
+A Patient’s Guide to Distal Bicep Tendon Tears at the Elbow with Animated Surgical Video

 The muscles which flex the elbow are the bicep complex.
 Like all musculoskeletal units, the end connection is a tendon composed of strong, sinewy fibrous tissue.
 The long head of the biceps is located in the midportion of the front of the arm.